Labrador Retriever

 Caring Guide

-Labs are generally robust, healthy dogs - which is part of what makes them such reliable family companions.
-With proper care, you can expect your Lab to be your devoted mate for 11-13 years.
-However, like all breeds, they do have some health considerations you should be aware of.
+Labs are generally robust dogs, and with proper care, you can expect your mate to be by your side for 11-13 years.
+However, like all breeds, they do have some health considerations to be aware of.

-The most common issues you'll want to watch for include hip and elbow dysplasia - inherited conditions that affect the joints and can cause lameness or pain, especially after exercise.
-A good breeder will have their breeding dogs tested for these conditions, so always ask to see health certificates when choosing a puppy.
+The most common issues are hip and elbow dysplasia—inherited joint conditions that can cause pain or lameness.
+A reputable ANKC breeder screens their breeding dogs, so always ask to see health clearance certificates when choosing a puppy.

-Labs are also prone to certain heart conditions, including tricuspid valve dysplasia, which affects blood flow through the heart.
-Some dogs show no symptoms, while others might develop coughing, difficulty breathing, or a distended abdomen.
+Labs can also be prone to certain heart conditions like tricuspid valve dysplasia, which affects blood flow.
+Some dogs show no symptoms, while others might develop a cough or difficulty breathing.
 Regular vet check-ups can help catch these issues early.
+Eye problems like progressive retinal atrophy (PRA), which gradually leads to blindness, can also occur.
+While there's no cure, blind dogs can live perfectly happy lives with a bit of extra care.

 Here's the thing about Labs and food - they absolutely love it, and they're not particularly fussy about what "it" is.
 This enthusiasm for eating is both endearing and potentially problematic, as these dogs can easily become overweight if you're not careful with portions and treats.